ATECoder/dn.vi.ivi/src/visa/visa/readme.md

 # About

-[cc.isr.Visa] is a .Net library providing a unifying API for IVI supporting implementations from Keysight and NI visa the [Kelary.Ivi.Visa] package.
+[cc.isr.Visa] is a .NET standard 2.0 library providing a unifying API for IVI supporting implementations from Keysight and NI visa the [Kelary.Ivi.Visa] package.

 # How to Use